uwescience/shablona/README.md

 in some data, and creates a figure.
 Maybe this is *Figure 1* from some future article?
 You can see this notebook fully rendered [here](https://github.com/uwescience/shablona/blob/master/scripts/Figure1.ipynb).

+### Git Configuration

+Currently there are two files in the repository which help working with this repository, and which you could extend further:

+- `.gitignore` -- specifies intentionally untracked files (such as compiled `*.pyc` files), which should not typically be committed to git (see `man gitignore`)
+- `.mailmap` -- if any of the contributors used multiple names/email addresses or his git commit identity is just an alias, you could specify the ultimate name/email(s) for each contributor, so such commands as `git shortlog -sn` could take them into account (see `git shortlog --help`)

 ### Using `shablona` as a template